CRUELTY FREE K-BEAUTY BRANDS

-The answer is simple: as these ingredients are the by-products produced by snails and bees (and not the animals themselves), as long as the method for collecting them does not harm the animal itself, these ingredients can also be cruelty-free.
+The answer is simple: These ingredients are the by-products produced by snails and bees and not the animals themselves.
+As long as the method for collecting the ingredients does not harm the animal itself, they can also be cruelty-free.

 CONFIRMED CRUELTY FREE BRANDS

-Produced by B-LAB, an eco-friendly Korean Beauty company committed to researching and developing the products we need in our bathrooms, “I Am Sorry Just Cleansing” is a range of Korean Beauty cleansers that, in addition to being animal-experiment free, also contain natural ingredients and are ECOCERT approved and EWG Stability approved.
+B-LAB is an eco-friendly Korean Beauty company committed to researching and developing the products we need in our bathrooms.
+“I Am Sorry Just Cleansing” is their range of cleansers that are 100% cruelty free.
+They contain natural ingredients and are ECOCERT approved and EWG Stability approved.

 Developed by Korea’s renowned Pyunkang Oriental Medicine Clinic, Pyunkang Yul is a cruelty-free Korean beauty brand that focuses on ingredients from nature.

-Based on their natural beauty philosophy, Pyunkang Yul rejects the notion of cosmetics as simply another “shopping” item, and instead carefully select each and every ingredient in their products to ensure they are gentle and safe for skin.
+Based on their natural beauty philosophy, Pyunkang Yul rejects the notion of cosmetics as simply another “shopping” item.
+Instead, they carefully select each and every ingredient in their products to ensure they are gentle and safe for skin.

-Pyunkang Yul is devoted to creating products that correct and maintain the right balance of oil and moisture in the skin, to ensure skin is optimally balanced.
+Pyunkang Yul creates products that maintain the right balance of oil and moisture in the skin, to ensure skin is optimally balanced.